i2p/i2p.firefox/README.md

 In addition, you will need the NSIS plugin "ShellExecAsUser" which you can get from the [NSIS Wiki Page](https://nsis.sourceforge.io/ShellExecAsUser_plug-in).
-In order to install the plugin on Debian, you can download the: [7zip release](https://nsis.sourceforge.io/mediawiki/images/6/68/ShellExecAsUser_amd64-Unicode.7z) and copy the content of `Plugins` to `/usr/share/nsis/Plugins`.
+In order to install the plugin on Debian, Ubuntu, or using `WSL`, you can download the: [7zip release](https://nsis.sourceforge.io/mediawiki/images/6/68/ShellExecAsUser_amd64-Unicode.7z) and copy the content of `Plugins` to `/usr/share/nsis/Plugins`.

 ```sh